 👉 Step 5: Cut and Shape the Roof Panels

 Cut two small roof panels sized to give you a nice center ridge and a little overhang on each side.
+Lightly sand the edges and make sure both pieces meet cleanly at the peak.

 👉👉 Pro Tip: If you want that rustic “shingled” look, score a few shallow lines across the roof panels before assembly.
 It adds texture without any complicated steps.